wangonya/wangonya.com/content/blog/using-setuptools.md

 )
 ```

-Let\'s examine what each line of code does.
+Let's examine what each line of code does.

 ```python
 from setuptools import setup